 Sometimes, kidney stones pass on their own without treatment.
 But if yours get stuck, you can opt for a kidney stone removal procedure.
 An Integrated Shield Plan can also give you peace of mind by covering for your medical costs so you can focus on recovery.

-Kidney stones are hard, lumpy deposits of salt, calcium or other minerals.
 There are several possible causes, including:

 If you have kidney stones, you may experience pain in your back, pain when urinating, an urgent need to urinate, or even blood in your urine.
 If a kidney stone develops into an infection, you may also experience a fever and chills.